 - work on a public holiday and that day would not otherwise be a working day for them, or

-- are only employed to work on public holidays (eg an employee who is only employed to work at the racetrack for the Waitangi Day meeting), there is no entitlement to an alternative holiday, but the employee must still be paid at least time and a half for the hours they work on the public holiday.
+- are only employed to work or to be on call on public holidays.
+For example an employee who is only employed to work at the racetrack for the Waitangi Day meeting has no entitlement to an alternative holiday, but the employee must still be paid at least time and a half for the hours they work on the public holiday.

 An employee is paid at least their relevant daily pay (or may be paid average daily pay if applicable) for the hours that they would have worked on the day they take the alternative holiday.
 For example, an employee gets an alternative holiday for working three hours on Easter Monday and they take their alternative holiday on the following Friday (and they would usually work eight hours on a Friday).
 The employee must be paid the amount that they would have received had they worked on that particular Friday, ie they would receive pay for eight hours.